dokryconn/Dokters-Prescription/README.md

 # Donate

-This script is **100% free** to use, manipulate, distribute, or incinerate, however, I've included a link for **donations** below - if you find that `Dokter's Prescription` is useful for you, make a small donation (if you can).
+This script is **100% free** to use, manipulate, distribute, or incinerate but I've included a link for **donations** below - if you find that `Dokter's Prescription` is useful for you, make a small donation. (or just enjoy it for free!)

 Peace,